Gametrics/standards/grc.md

 ### Compression

 For representation in QR codes or in a space-constrained medium, a VGCC **MAY** be compressed.
 This is accomplished by taking an entire valid code, running it through the Deflate algorithm, and base64 encoding the result.
-The compressed data is then placed in a new code in the format:
+The compressed data is then placed in a new code with the version set to `Z`, in the format:

 `VGCCZ|(compressed data)`